Alexis Rockman (b. 1962, New York City) describes his work as being pop art “using natural history as…iconography”.

 Rockman’s works can be found in the Whitney Museum of Art, the Los Angeles County Museum of Art, the Smithsonian American Art Museum, and the Brooklyn Museum.
 Alexis Rockman lives and works in New York City.

-Alexis is working with RxArt on a site-specific project for a Children’s National outpatient clinic in Rockville, Maryland.
+Alexis worked with RxART on a site-specific project for a Children’s National outpatient clinic in Rockville, Maryland.
 His work is also featured in our Coloring Book Between the Lines, Vol. 5.